MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 - Add or remove text tracks.
 - Add or remove audio tracks.
 - Specify accessibility attributes of the text or audio tracks.
-- Get the download URL a text track so you can edit it, and then upload it back into the asset.
+- Edit the track in the Azure portal, or download it then upload it back into the asset.
-- Show or hide a text track in a video player with settings in the HLS playlist or DASH manifest.
+- Show or hide a text track in a video player.

 > [!NOTE]
 > You can only add or update a text track on a video-on-demand (VOD) asset.
 Additionally, audio late binding isn’t supported for live streaming assets.